-Medicine has been revolutionized in the last century.
-Machines can scan our bodies in minutes, new medicines allow us to better manage and treat infections and diseases, and new studies teach us about the human body and how it interacts with different medicines and chemicals.
+Healthcare has been revolutionized in the past century.
+Machines can scan our bodies in minutes, groundbreaking medicines allow us to better manage and treat infections and diseases, and new studies teach us about the human body and how it interacts with different medicines and chemicals.
 As a result, health providers can offer patients the most effective care.

 Recent advances in medicine have been about more than just new technology.
 Americans are rethinking their healthcare.
 The population is increasingly focused on health, well-being, and preventive care.
 This emphasis on primary care, combined with an aging population, has created a significant shortage of qualified healthcare practitioners.
 To meet the demand, a growing number of nurse practitioners (NPs) are practicing with greater autonomy than ever before.
 What exactly are nurse practitioners?
 What do they do?
 And what can nurse practitioners specialize in?
-Continue reading to find the answers to these questions and discover how to unlock in-demand career opportunities in this field.
+With the right education, NPs can work in a variety of specialties.

 What Are Nurse Practitioners?

-Currently, 22 states allow nurse practitioners to open their own practice.
+Currently, more than 20 states allow nurse practitioners to run their own practice.
 In these states, NPs can evaluate patients, diagnose conditions, and even prescribe medication without oversight from a doctor.
-In another 16 states, they practice with some oversight in a category called “reduced practice,” though the exact restrictions vary by state.
+In another 15 states, they practice with some oversight in a category called “reduced practice,” though the exact restrictions vary by state.
 Reduced practice typically involves working with a medical doctor who oversees the practice and signs off on diagnoses and prescriptions.
-More and more states are pushing for increased autonomy for nurse practitioners, according to healthcare media company Health Leaders.
+More states are pushing for increased autonomy for nurse practitioners, according to healthcare media company Health Leaders.

-Nurse practitioners can specialize in a number of different areas, gaining expertise during their education, internships, and certification process.
+Nurse practitioners can specialize in many different areas, gaining expertise during their education, internships, and certification process.
 Generally, these specializations all fall under the umbrella of primary healthcare, though they are different areas of concentration.
 Some of the most popular specializations for nurse practitioners are below.

 Family Nurse Practitioner